Friends, a doctor, and… a hair salon. Yep, these are the most crucial must-finds when you move to a new city.

-So, when it comes to the latter, just what should you look out for when it comes to finding that fresh salon?
+So, when it comes to the latter, just what should you look out for?
 Chances are, you were going to the same one from where you used to live for so many years that you don’t even remember what drew you to it.
+Keep reading for five things to look for in a hair salon when you move to a new city!

 They say don’t judge a book by its cover, but when it comes to where you get your hair done, the aesthetic of the salon plays an integral role in your experience.
 Sure, the quality of the cut or color is crucial, but it’s really only half the battle.
 Depending on the circumstance, your hair could take hours.
 Do you want to sit in a boring room, staring at bare walls?
 Probably not.
 And lest we forget the post-‘do photo opp!
 You obviously want a pretty background.
 Ultimately, above all else, a beautiful salon, in most cases, says plenty about the quality of its staff.